ano-js/anojs/README.md

 - <b> Gain experience </b>
   - Learn more about software engineering
   - Network with fellow collaborators

-<b> You can become a contributor today just by going to [anojs.com/join-us](https://anojs.com/join-us) and entering your GitHub username. </b>

 ## Why should I contribute?
 <b> All animations that you create give you recognition. </b> The more contributions you make, the higher you will be ranked on the [Ano.js team page](https://anojs.com/our-team).
 Each animation you create will have your name next to it, we track how many people use your animations, and the more active you are the higher chance it is for you to be contacted for a staff position at Ano.js.